What Does an Affinity Space Look Like at a Montessori School?Washington Montessori School

 What’s an Affinity Space?

 As Montessorians, we understand the constant ebb and flow of a child’s development.
-As children move through the planes that Montessori herself described so beautifully, we watch their skills grow.
-But we also see each child develop a sense of individual and group identity.
+As children move through the planes of development, we watch their skills grow and interests deepen.
+We also see each child develop a sense of individual and group identity.
 That identity is both rooted in personality and in the social identifiers that shape us all.
-I am not just Launa — I am also a cisgender, middle aged married white woman and mother who experiences the world — and is experienced by the world — through those lenses.

 About the Author